christmas-tree/animation-template/README.md

 ** Step 1.**

-    Think of a cool name and use it whenever you see <name>
+    Think of a cool name and use it whenever you see <name>.
+    (Use lowercase on the git and Camelcase on the create-animation line)

 ** Step 2.**